 Now, since I’m a happily married man and am married to a woman, it is safe to say that I have legitimately won the dating game and am now a credible source for these kinds of romance tips.

-So, ladies, don’t question my advise.
+So, ladies, don’t question my advice.
 Just go with it.
 It’s all valid and true in one context or another.
-Besides, if you wanted real advise you would be reading some awful list on Everyday Feminism or Cosmo about your sexual prowess and hidden girl power and how men don’t deserve you or some other nonsense.
+Besides, if you wanted real advice you would be reading some awful list on Everyday Feminism or Cosmo about your sexual prowess and hidden girl power and how men don’t deserve you or some other nonsense.

-It wouldn’t be good advise, but it would real in the sense that some idiot—most likely an über single female with no credibility and a hairless pet or small dog—had written it.
-If you wanted real and good advise, you would talk to your long-term married friends with functional marriages and read Boundaries in Dating by Dr. Henry Cloud and Dr. John Townsend.
+It wouldn’t be good advice, but it would real in the sense that some idiot—most likely an über single female with no credibility and a hairless pet or small dog—had written it.
+If you wanted real and good advice, you would talk to your long-term married friends with functional marriages and read Boundaries in Dating by Dr. Henry Cloud and Dr. John Townsend.

 1. Don’t be crazy.